pschaus/linfo2266/website/source/lp/index.rst

 FlowMatrices
 ~~~~~~~~~~~~~~

-Given a FlowNetwork instance, you must compute the coefficient A, b, c for solving the maximum flow problem with the simplex implementation.
+Given a FlowNetwork instance, you must compute the coefficient :math:`A, b, c` for solving the maximum flow problem with the simplex implementation.
 To retrieve your solution depending on your matrices, you must also fill in the function ``assignFlow`` in addition to the constructor.

 MatchingMatrices
 ~~~~~~~~~~~~~~~~~~~

-Given a bipartite graph, you must compute the coefficient A, b, c for solving the maximum matching problem with the simplex implementation.
+Given a bipartite graph, you must compute the coefficient :math:`A, b, c` for solving the maximum matching problem with the simplex implementation.
 To retrieve your solution depending on your matrices, you must also fill in the function ``isEdgeSelected`` in addition to the constructor.

 Gradescope